 - a.
-A face mask plus eye protection is to be worn for routine patient care. - b.
-A respirator and eye protection are to be worn for selected aerosol generating procedures (see Table 2). - c.
+A face mask is to be worn for routine patient care. - b.
+A respirator (plus eye protection if splash/spray is anticipated) is to be worn for selected aerosol generating procedures (see Table 2). - c.
 During bedside aerosol generating procedures, personnel in the room should be limited to essential staff to minimize exposure risk and conserve PPE.